farisd16/bone-tumour-classification/README.md

 We focus on classifying **seven tumor types**:

 - Osteochondroma
 - Osteosarcoma
 - Multiple Osteochondromas
 - Simple Bone Cyst
 - Giant Cell Tumor
 - Synovial Osteochondroma
 - Osteofibroma

 ---

 ## **🏫 About the Project**

-This project is part of the **Advanced Deep Learning Methods (ADLM)** course at the
+This project is part of the **Applied Deep Learning in Medicine (ADLM)** course at the
 **Technical University of Munich (TUM)**, in collaboration with the
 **Clinic for Orthopaedics and Sports Orthopaedics** and the
 **Institute for AI and Informatics in Medicine**.